dani-gouken/mailer-lite/README.md

 # Mailer lite coding test
 # Requirements
-To run the project, you will need the tools:
-- PHP 8.1, with all the extension to run the Laravel Framework
+- PHP 8.1, with all the required extension Laravel
 - Composer
 - Node runtime

 # Run the project
-- Run `composer install` to install all the dependencies
+- Run `composer install` to install all the php dependencies
 - Run `npm i` to install all node modules
 - Run `npm run prod` to compile the assets
 - Copy the .env.example to .env, and adjust the configurations